smcclab/smc-course/_assessments/03-solo-performance.md

 Your submission:

 - must be a video file with resolution no larger than 1920x1080 pixels.
-- must be a screencast from your computer showing the SMC software you have created in use.
+- must be a screencast (screen recording) from your computer showing the SMC software you have created in use.
 - must be 180s-210s in length (3-3.5 minutes).
 - must have _excellent_ sound quality.
 - must be uploaded to **GitLab** by the due date.